shubh2579/Deployment-Heroku/README.md

-- 👋 Hi, I’m Shubhendu SHarma
+- 👋 Hi, I’m Shubhendu Sharma
 - 👀 I’m interested in real world problems that can be solved with the help of AI/ML
 - 🌱 I’m currently learning Data Science/ML/DL/NLP/Computer Vision
 - 💞️ I’m looking to collaborate on Projects which include all the above mentioned technologies.